Bem-vindo à página oficial da Assembleia da República

 European Commission

-The EC consists of 27 members appointed by their national governments, but who do not represent them.
+The EC consists of 27 members appointed by their national governments but who do not represent them.
 Therefore, the Commission is composed of one President (currently Ursula von der Leyen) elected by the EU governments and approved by the European Parliament; 26 European Commissioners, three of whom are also Executive Vice-Presidents and five are Vice-Presidents; and, following the entry into force of the Treaty of Lisbon, one High Representative of the Union for Foreign Affairs and Security Policy (currently Josep Borrell Fontelles for 2019-2024), who is simultaneously Vice-President of the Commission.

-The work of the Commissioners is divided into the following policy areas: European Green Deal; a Europe fit for the digital age; an economy that works for people; a stronger Europe in the world; interinstitutional relations and foresight; values and transparency; democracy and demography; promoting our European way of life; budget and administration; innovation, research, culture, education and youth; jobs and social rights; economy; agriculture; internal market; cohesion and reforms; health and food safety; justice; equality; home affairs; crisis management; transport; neighbourhood and enlargement; international partnerships; energy; environment, oceans and fisheries; and financial services, financial stability and Capital Markets Union.
+The work done by the Commissioners is divided into the following policy areas: European Green Deal; a Europe fit for the digital age; an economy that works for people; a stronger Europe in the world; interinstitutional relations and foresight; values and transparency; democracy and demography; promoting our European way of life; budget and administration; innovation, research, culture, education and youth; jobs and social rights; economy; agriculture; internal market; cohesion and reforms; health and food safety; justice; equality; home affairs; crisis management; transport; neighbourhood and enlargement; international partnerships; energy; environment, oceans and fisheries; and financial services, financial stability and Capital Markets Union.

-The Commission works in Brussels and decides collegiately, meaning that the powers which are conferred on it by EU law belong to all its members collectively and should be expressed in the form of proposals for directives, proposals for regulations, recommendations or opinions resulting from a collegiate decision adopted at a formally convened meeting of the Commission at which decisions are taken by a majority of its members.
+The Commission works in Brussels and decides collegiately, meaning that the powers which are conferred on it by EU law belong to all its members collectively and should be expressed in the form of proposals for directives, draft regulations, recommendations or opinions resulting from a collegiate decision adopted at a formally convened meeting of the Commission at which decisions are taken by a majority of its members.

-Portugal has designated one European Commissioner since its accession, in 1986.
+Portugal has designated one European Commissioner since its accession in 1986.
 Elisa Ferreira is the current Portuguese European Commissioner responsible for Cohesion and Reforms.

 These were the previous Portuguese Commissioners:

-António Cardoso e Cunha – 1986-1993, responsible for Fisheries (until 1988) and Small and Medium-sized Enterprises, Crafts, Trade, Tourism and Social Economy, Staff and Administration and Energy (1988-1993).
+António Cardoso e Cunha – 1986/1993, responsible for Fisheries (until 1988) Small and Medium-sized Enterprises, Crafts, Trade, Tourism and Social Economy, and Energy (1988/1993).

-João de Deus Pinheiro – 1993-1999, responsible for Culture (1993-1995) and African, Caribbean and Pacific Relations (1995-1999).
+João de Deus Pinheiro – 1993/1999, responsible for Culture (1993/1995) and African, Caribbean and Asian Relations (1995/1999).

-António Vitorino – 1999-2004, responsible for Justice and Home Affairs.
+António Vitorino – 1999/2004, responsible for Justice and Home Affairs.

-José Manuel Durão Barroso – 2004-2014, President of the European Commission.
+José Manuel Durão Barroso – 2004/2014, President of the European Commission.

-Carlos Moedas – 2014-2019, responsible for Research, Science and Innovation.
+Carlos Moedas – 2014/2019, responsible for Research, Science and Innovation.

 Court of Justice of the European Union

-The establishment of the Court of Justice by the ECSC (European Coal and Steel Community) Treaty in 1952 was of major importance in ensuring the uniform implementation of European Union legislation in all Member States and in ensuring compliance with the legislation adopted by the competent Community institutions.
-The CJEU reviews the legality of the acts of the institutions of the European Union, ensures that the Member States comply with obligations under the Treaties, and interprets European Union law at the request of the national courts and tribunals.
-The CJEU consists of two courts: the Court of Justice and the General Court.
+The establishment of the Court of Justice by the ECSC (European Coal and Steel Community) Treaty in 1952 was of major importance in ensuring the uniform application of EU legislation in all Member States and in ensuring compliance with the legislation adopted by the competent Community institutions.
+The ECJ reviews the legality of acts by the EU institutions, ensures compliance by Member States with their obligations under the Treaties and interprets EU law at the request of national courts.
+The Court has two jurisdictions: Court of Justice and General Court.

-The Court of Justice of the European Union, which sits in Luxembourg, is composed of 27 judges, one from each Member State, and 11 advocates general.
+The Court of Justice of the European Union, which sits in Luxembourg, is composed of 27 judges, one from each Member State, and eleven advocates general.
 The judges and advocates general are appointed by agreement between the Member States for a term of six years, which is renewable.
 They must be chosen from among persons who hold senior positions of prestige and competence in their countries of origin and may not take instructions from national governments or individuals, nor hold any political or government office or have another occupation, even if unpaid.

 Under the Treaty of Lisbon, the Court of Justice has jurisdiction to hear actions for breach of the principle of subsidiarity in relation to legislative acts brought by a Member State on its own behalf or on behalf of its national parliament.